johnbeve/PHI-696/Project-3/README.md

            Arm is an instance of fiat object part having at least on arm is instance_of process having no arms is instance_of process

-           “Sally participates in having at least one arm” is “Sally participates in having at least one arm on Tuesday” is an relation connecting Sally, as an instance_of object, to having at least one harm, an instance_of occurrent, and “Sally participates in having at least one arm on Tuesday” is an relation connecting “Sally participates in having at least one arm” to Tuesday, an instance of one-dimensional temporal region.
+           “Sally participates in having at least one arm” is an relation connecting Sally, as an instance_of object, to having at least one harm, an instance_of occurrent, and “Sally participates in having at least one arm on Tuesday” is an relation connecting “Sally participates in having at least one arm” to Tuesday, an instance of one-dimensional temporal region.